SimonBon/Forschungsfest-2025/README.md

    ```

 3. **Navigate to the `Forschungsfest-2025` folder, create a Conda environment, and activate it:**
-   If you do not have conda installes, please refer to the anaconda webpage to install it.
+   If you do not have conda installed, please refer to the anaconda webpage to install it.

    ```bash
    cd Forschungsfest-2025